 - What to Know: My Top 10 Tulum Travel Tips

 I hope this guide to Cenote Cristal and Cenote Escondido in Tulum helps plan your visit!
-These cenotes are still wildly underrated for being some of the best cenotes in and around Tulum.
-If you have any questions or thoughts to share, please drop them in the comments below!
+These cenotes are still relatively underrated, but I think they’re some of the best in and around Tulum.
+If you have any questions or thoughts, please drop them in the comments below!

 Leave a Reply